matthiassiegel/todo/README.md

 * Description can be updated
 * Delete tasks, or mark as completed.

-Based on Rails 3.2 and SQLlite.
+Based on Rails 3.2 and SQLite3 and Twitter Bootstrap.
 Hacked together within a couple of hours.

 ## Installation